 We finished the walk with lunch at a café before returning home.
 One of the participants had arranged for his wife to meet him at Penicuik, so they gave a lift back to Roslin to those who had left their cars there.

-Saturday 2nd April, Balerno, walking along the River Leith to Slateford.
-(Co-ordinator of the walk: Roddy Simson)
+Saturday 2nd April, 2022, Balerno, walking along the River Leith to Slateford.
+(By Roddy Simson, walk co-ordinator)

 It was a beautiful day as a group of five members left Balerno to walk towards Leith along the Water of Leith.
 Much chat was had as the map was followed, which had various interesting historical facts.
 As our packed lunches were eaten in Colinton Dell, another walker joined in.
 It was a very good ‘flexible’ walk where one could join in or depart as they wished.